syl20bnr/spacemacs-elpa-mirror/melpa/cus-edit+-readme.txt

  be asked whether or not you want to save them each you quit Emacs.

- To deal with that, a list of ignored preferences, `customize-customized-ignore', is defined here.
+ To deal with that, a list of ignored preferences, `customize-unsaved-ignore', is defined here.
 Its preferences (symbols) are not used by `customize-unsaved' at all (you can override that interactively with a prefix arg).
-So, the other way to deal with the legacy Emacs preferences, besides just saving them in your custom file, is to add them to `customize-customized-ignore' so `customize-unsaved' will ignore them.
+So, the other way to deal with the legacy Emacs preferences, besides just saving them in your custom file, is to add them to `customize-unsaved-ignore' so `customize-unsaved' will ignore them.

  To make it easy for you to add preferences to this ignore list,